eteeselink/fakethat/README.md

                 // check validity of argument with standard NUnit assertions Assert.That(precision, Is.InRange(2, 3));

+                // we manually keep track of whether piGenerator.GeneratePi
+                // was called.
+Note that a similar trick can be used to
+                // count the amount of calls, or to behave different on later
+                // calls.
                 wasCalled = true;

                 // return a sufficiently good approximation of pi